callmekofi/Super-market-Analyses/README.md

 # Supermarket sales Analysis

 ## Introduction -
-n this Data Project the author will be looking at sales data from a supermarket.
+In this Data Project the author will be looking at sales data from a supermarket.
 The sales data was obatined from Kaggle.The dataset is one of the historical sales of supermarket company which has recorded in 3 different branches for 3 months data.
 The dataset will be used to analysed

 This project includes steps as follows: